Listening Script Vocabulary

 M: Sure.
 Our closest railway station is Havant and regular services run from London Victoria, London Waterloo, Portsmouth, Southampton and Brighton to Havant station.
 From Havant station you can either take a taxi or hop on a bus from the nearby bus station.

 F: Right.
 And what about the bus?

-M: Let’s see.
+M: Let's see.
 For the bus you will need to wait at Stand B at Havant Bus Station.
-There are frequent buses Monday to Saturday between 9am and 6pm.
-Outside of these times connections aren’t so frequent.
+There are frequent buses Monday to Saturday from 9am to 6pm.
+Outside of these times, connections aren't so frequent.

 F: That's fine.
 I'll be aiming to arrive during the day.
 Which bus do I need?

-M: The 30 service visits the west part of the island and is best for those looking to get visit Beachlands, Funfair and the Wednesday car boot sale.
-It runs at every 20 and 50 minutes past the hour Mondays to Saturdays.
+M: The 30 service visits the west part of the island and is best for those looking to visit Beachlands, Funfair and the Wednesday car boot sale.
+It runs every 20 and 50 minutes past the hour, Mondays to Saturdays.